We leverage data to drive sustainable development in South America by promoting ESG investing

-Mosoj is an economic and business intelligence platform focusing on South America.
-Our aim is on providing information and analyses that are relevant to investors, economic players and in particular to ESG investors and those interested in Sustainable Development goals as outlined by the UN.
+Mosoj ESG is an economic and business intelligence platform focusing on South America.
+Our aim is on providing information and analyses that are relevant to investors, economic players and in particular to ESG investors and those interested in Sustainable Development goals.

 In the global context of ESG investing, South America – a sub-continent with immense potential and resources – should play a critical role, particularly as it is the home of the Amazon, a unique and critical economic asset.
 In this respect, we view ESG investing positively as it brings together the private sector, global financial markets, and civil society by taking into account local considerations in terms of business’ impact on environmental, social and governance factors.